ardaku/ember/README.md

 ## Page 0
 Page 0 is a special page that contains filesystem information.
+After page 0, file metadata, tag metadata, and metadata CRC pages follow.
+When file metadata needs to grow, 1st tag metadata page is relocated to last.
+Metadata CRC is a fixed size located after the metadata capacity, before file pages begin.

- - 0: Magic Number For Ember Filesystem v1: `u128`
+ - 0: Magic Number For Ember Filesystem v1: `u64=b"eMbRfSv\xFF"`
+ - 8: Metadata capacity: `u64`
  - 16: Capacity (in pages: max ~ 1 yobibyte): `u64`
  - 24: Length (in pages: max = capacity): `u64`
  - 32: Size of file metadata list: `u64`
  - 40: Size of tag metadata list: `u64`
- - 48: Cached file ID that uses first non-metadata page `u56`
+ - 48: Number of garbage pages `u56`
  - 55: Length of Drive Name: `u8`
  - 56: Drive Name: `[u8; 200]`
  - 256...: The rest of this page should be file metadata page (255 should fit).